Conveniently located to serve Los Angeles, Beverly Hills & Newport Beach

 At our practice in Newport Beach, breast augmentation surgery is one of the most frequently performed procedures.
-Women of all ages come to Dr. Sundine to address the size and shape of their breasts by receiving breast implants.
+Women of all ages come to board-certified plastic surgeon Dr. Michael Sundine to address the size and shape of their breasts by receiving breast implants.
 Breast implants come in various shapes and sizes and, when combined with Dr. Sundine’s placement skills, can give you the breasts you have always longed for.

 Prior to receiving breast implants, it is important that you are well-informed and educated on the various options, including incision sites.
 Dr. Sundine and his medical staff will help you gain a deeper understanding of all aspects of the procedure during your consultation.